Terminology

 Labels are a generic, flexible and highly scalable way of addressing a large set of resources as they allow for arbitrary grouping and creation of sets.
 Whenever something needs to be described, addressed or selected, it is done based on labels:

-• Endpoint are assigned labels as derived from the container runtime, orchestration system, or other sources.
+• Endpoint are assigned labels derived from Kubernetes, Cilium-reserved identities, or other Cilium-managed sources.

 • Overview of Network Policy select pairs of Endpoint which are allowed to communicate based on labels.
 The policies themselves are identified by labels as well.